assiro/uub-operative-system/README.md

 UUB Petalinux system and firmware(fpga) integration:

 uub.bin is the RAW file of entire flash memory.
 You need uub.bin just only for empty UUB's flash memory.

-To upgrade the UUB to new version you need: image.ub and fpga.bit by tftp server or USB memory stick

 # Change log ver.
 E.A.
 0.95.1
 •	upgrade web server interface